huyvanzzz/BTL.HKL/README.md

    + The application will display a word that is removed some letters, you need to enter the missing letters in the text box and click the Check button to check the answer.
    + If the answer is correct, the application will display a new word and increase the score by 100.
    + If the answer is incorrect, the application will display a new word and decrease the times by 1.
-   + To exit the game, click the Exit button (Cross icon).
+   + To exit the game, click the Exit button (Exit icon).
+   + To reset the game, click the Reset button.
 9. To practice, click the Practice button (Play icon), then the application will display a Game window, choose the game you want to play : ConnectGame
    + In the Game window, click the Word Connect button to start the game
    + The program will display the first letter of the word you need to enter the word starting with that letter.